fpirri/covid19/history/last/README.md

 If we want to compare statistical events with each other we must use a characterizing moment that is quite similar for everyone.
 In a totally arbitrary way I choose the moment in which the country exceeds 5 deaths per million inhabitants.
 For the moment, I will postpone a discussion on this criterion further on.
 We therefore define 'start' the day on which each country exceeds 5 dead and align the data of each country from the start forward.
-We thus obtain the following graph, in which the data of each country start for each from its 'start'.
+We thus obtain the following chart, in which the data of each country start for each from its 'start'.
 The X axis will then be called 'Days from start'.
 The result is shown below.

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Countries%20Total%20Deaths%20per%20Million.png">

-As you can see, the graph remains very similar to the previous one, but with countries overlapping with respect to their 'start' day.
+As you can see, the chart remains very similar to the previous one, but with countries overlapping with respect to their 'start' day.
 Is there anything interesting in what we see?
 In my opinion, we identify Spain as the most affected country and Germany as the least affected by the disease.
-The difference is truly remarkable: on the 30th day Spain presents 3.7 times the deaths per million of Germany.
+The difference is truly remarkable: on the 30th day Spain presents 5.3 times the deaths per million of Germany.

 Furthermore, some countries appear to have similar developments, Italy, France and UK, closer to Spain and USA and Sweden closer to Germany.
-However, it appears difficult to extract comparative data from what is seen in the graph.
+However, it appears difficult to extract comparative data from what is seen in the chart.
 The worldometers website also reports data on daily deaths.
-These data can also be obtained from the graph above, as a difference of the totals of two successive days, as it is easy to verify.
+These data can also be obtained from the chart above, as a difference of the totals of two successive days, as it is easy to verify.
-So, we get the next graph.
+So, we get the next chart.

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Countries%20Daily%20Deaths%20per%20Million.all.png">